briantmorales/JobHunter-Website/README.md

 # JobHunter-Website
-Static website I made for job hunting using HTML and CSS
+Static website I made for job hunting using HTML and CSS in 2018